 - Dress appropriately- avoid dark colours and heavy layers.
 Wear a hat, loose fitting clothing, sunglasses and sunscreen when heading outdoors.

-- Cool down - we are fortunate to be surrounded by many water sources from the Salish Sea to lakes and streams.
+- Splash around - we are fortunate to be surrounded by many water sources from the Salish Sea to lakes and streams.
 Check out the Parks search app for some swimming gems in Nanaimo.
 Please make sure to practice water safety principles in and around water and, especially in high flowing rivers.
 In addition, the City has four water parks for kids to enjoy and misting stations have been set up in Maffeo Sutton Park and Beban Park.

 - Slow down - avoid strenuous activities.